Hemadiksitha/PERSONALIZED_LEARNING/README.md

     npm run build   # Optional: To build production version
     # For development:
     npm start
+This starts the React frontend for the unified dashboard.

 6. Access the Platform
 - Frontend: http://localhost:3000